EighteenZi/rocksdb_wiki/Partitioned-Index-Filters.md

 Similar structure is used for partitioning the filter blocks.
 The format of each individual filter  block conforms with that of kFullFilter.
 The top-level index format conforms with that of kBinarySearch, similar to top-level index of index blocks.

 Note that with partitioning the SST inspection tools such sst_dump report the size of top-level index on index/filters rather than the collective size of index/filter blocks.

+## Builder

+Partitioned index and filters are built by `PartitionedIndexBuilder` and `PartitionedFilterBlockBuilder` respectively.

+`PartitionedIndexBuilder` maintains `sub_index_builder_`, a pointer to `ShortenedIndexBuilder`, to build the current index partition.
+When determined by `flush_policy_`, the builder saves the pointer along with the last key in the index block, and creates a new active `ShortenedIndexBuilder`.
+When `::Finish` is called on the builder, it calls `::Finish` on the earliest sub index builder and returns the resulting partition block.
+Next calls to `PartitionedIndexBuilder::Finish` will also include the offset of previously returned partition on the SST, which is used as the values of the top-level index.
+The last call to `PartitionedIndexBuilder::Finish` will finish the top-level index and return that instead.
+After storing the top-level index on SST, its offset will be used as the offset of the index block.

+`PartitionedFilterBlockBuilder` inherits from `FullFilterBlockBuilder` which has a `FilterBitsBuilder` for building bloom filters.
+It also has a pointer to `PartitionedIndexBuilder` and invokes `ShouldCutFilterBlock` on it to determine when a filter block should be cut (right after when an index block is cut).
+To cut a filter block, it finishes the `FilterBitsBuilder` and stores the resulting block along with a partitioning key provided by  `PartitionedIndexBuilder::GetPartitionKey()`, and reset the `FilterBitsBuilder` for the next partition.
+At the end each time `PartitionedFilterBlockBuilder::Finish` is invoked one of the partitions is returned, and also the offset of the previous partition is used to build the top-level index.
+The last call to `::Finish` will return the top-level index block.

+The reasons for making `PartitionedFilterBlockBuilder` depend on `PartitionedIndexBuilder` was to enable an optimization for interleaving index/filter partitions on the SST file.
+That optimization not being pursed we are likely to cut this dependency in future.